China Educational Exchange of 1950: Context

-China Cultural Exchange Agreements of 1979 and 1984
+1979 and 1984 China cultural-exchange agreements

-The United States endorsed agreements for cultural diplomacy with the China during the Carter Administration of 1979 and Reagan Administration of 1984.

-United States President Carter and China Paramount Leader Deng Xiaoping convened on January 31, 1979, in Washington, D.C., signing the Cultural Agreement between the United States and China.
+The United States endorsed agreements for cultural diplomacy with China during the Carter and Reagan administrations.
+U.S. president Jimmy Carter and Chinese paramount leader Deng Xiaoping met on January 31, 1979, in Washington, D.C. and signed a cultural agreement between their countries.

-On April 22, 1984, Reagan departed America for a state visit with China from April 26 to May 1, 1984.
-The China state reception was an engagement last orchestrated with the 1972 visit by Richard Nixon to China diplomatically occurring from February 21 to February 28, 1972.
-United States President Ronald Reagan and Premier of China Zhao Ziyang convened in Beijing, signing the United States-China Accord for Cultural Exchange on April 30, 1984.

-The academic student exchange program remained tenacious considering the five decades of the Cold War.
+President Ronald Reagan made a state visit to China from April 26 to May 1, 1984.
+He and Premier Zhao Ziyang met in Beijing, signing the United States-China Accord for Cultural Exchange on April 30, 1984.
+The state reception was last held during the 1972 visit by Richard Nixon to China on February 21 to February 28 of that year.
+The academic student exchange program remained strong during the five decades of the Cold War.